Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Common training policies

-\textbf{The combination of resampling and SSL techniques is preferred in severe class-imbalanced and data-poor regimes while solely resampling is preferred in slight class-imbalanced regimes.} As opposed to the poor performance of SSL under extreme class imbalance (small $r$) in Figure~\ref{fig:figure5}, we observe that SSL with the resampling schedule can boost task performance significantly.
-This indicates a complementary effect between SSL and resampling for severe imbalanced learning that SSL can improve the drawback of overfitting to small samples in mean resampling while mean resampling can balance the skewed SSL representation distribution.
-In scenes with minor data imbalance, however, SSL methods generally have a little effect on the whole performance.
-Actually, only using SSL pretraining lags behind the mean resampling schedule a lot.
+\textbf{The combination of resampling and SSL techniques is preferred in severe class imbalance and low-data regimes while solely resampling is preferred in slight class-imbalanced regimes.} As opposed to the poor performance of SSL pretraining under extreme class imbalance (small $r$) in Fig.~\ref{fig:figure5}, we observe that SSL pretraining with the resampling schedule can boost performance significantly.
+This indicates a complementary effect of SSL and resampling on severe data-imbalanced learning: SSL can improve the drawback of overfitting a few samples in mean resampling, while mean resampling can balance the skewed SSL representation distributions.
+In scenes with minor data imbalance, however, SSL methods generally have little impact on the overall performance.
+Actually, using only SSL pretraining lags behind the mean resampling schedule a lot.